-- Do not focus on the pronunciation or getting it right at first … practice makes perfect! – Be creative and try to come up with a game to learn vocabulary words or to remember a tricky pronunciation.
+- Do not focus on the pronunciation or getting it right at first . . . practice makes perfect!
+Be creative and try to come up with a game to learn vocabulary words or to remember a tricky pronunciation.

 - Expose your child to people from varied language and cultural backgrounds.

 - Provide videos, music and books in other languages.
 Your local library or the internet can be a great and free bank of resources.

 - Find a pen pal or e-pal: Once your child is a bit older and knows the basics, finding a pen pal is a great way to practice the language and exert some independence.
-Having a pen pal abroad is a great way to learn about culture in another country and appreciate the differences in lifestyle, e.g. school, food, holidays, hobbies, etc.
+Having a pen pal abroad is a great way to learn about culture in another country and appreciate the differences in lifestyle (e.g. school, food, holidays, hobbies).

-NYSAFLT would love to hear from parents and share with others different strategies you may use at home with your child’s study of a foreign language.
+NYSAFLT would love to hear from parents and share with others different strategies you may use at home with your child’s study of a language.